 Or I bake sweet potatoes, boil sweet potatoes and even air fryer sweet potatoes!

-Not only is this recipe quick and easy to make, but there are a TON of flavor variations you can try.
+Not only is this recipe easy to make with simple ingredients, but there are a TON of flavor variations to try.

-And bonus – they make a wonderful side dish recipe that can be meal prepped ahead for your Thanksgiving or Christmas gathering!
+And bonus – they make a wonderful side dish recipe that can be meal prepped ahead for your Thanksgiving menu or holiday table!

 Ingredients

-- Sweet Potatoes.
-You will need about 2 ½ pounds, or 4-5 medium to large-sized potatoes.
+• Sweet Potatoes.
+You will need about 2 ½ pounds, or 4-5 medium to large-sized, whole sweet potatoes.
 Garnets have a red-purple skin and are used in sweet potato pies and mashes.
 Jewel is another variety that mashes well and tastes great in mashed potatoes and casseroles.
 Beauregards are the most common type found in grocery stores and can be boiled, mashed, and baked.
 Avoid yams, as they are too starchy and won’t give you the creamy texture you need.
 (Learn more about the differences of Yams vs. Sweet Potatoes here.)

-- Milk.
+• Milk.
 Between ¼ to ⅓ cup of regular milk is mixed in to reach your desired consistency.
-Make this recipe vegan and dairy-free with almond, oat, soy, or cashew milk.
+Make this recipe vegan and dairy-free with almond, oat, soy, or coconut milk.

-- Butter.
+• Butter.
 Regular butter definitely gives this recipe an incredible flavor.
 However, if you are dairy-free or vegan you can substitute with vegan buttery sticks or oil.
+You can even mix in sour cream if you don’t have any butter available.

 How to Make Mashed Sweet Potatoes